 Some of the offers below are no longer available.

 Reasons to pick up an elite credit card

 Exclusive travel perks

-For the most part, elite rewards credit cards are geared to consumers who travel or plan to travel in the near future.
-This is based on the exclusive perks elite cards tend to offer, including hotel status, airport lounge membership, credits for checked baggage and in-flight meals, travel concierge service and more.
+For the most part, elite rewards credit cards are geared to consumers who travel or plan to travel soon.
+This is based on the exclusive perks elite cards tend to offer, including hotel status, airport lounge access, credits for checked baggage and in-flight meals, travel concierge service and more.

 When you look at the value of these benefits, it’s easy to see why someone who travels often would sign up.
-After all, Priority Pass airport lounge membership retails for $429 on its own, and you also get a slew of other travel perks worth hundreds.
+After all, Prestige-level Priority Pass membership retails for $429 on its own, and you also get a slew of other travel perks worth hundreds.